 How about these sentences?

-Which one contains the power verb setting the scene and the mood so that we can imagine it immediately?
+Which one contains the power verb setting the scene and the mood enabling us to imagine it immediately?

-'Walk' lets us know what he's doing but 'saunter' does more.
-It lets us know what he's doing as well as the way he's doing it, while conveying a mood.
+"Walked" lets us know what John is doing but "sauntered" does so much more.
+It tells us what he's doing, as well as the way he's doing it, by conveying his mood.

-Example: The boss shouted but exactly 'how' did he shout?
+For instance: The boss shouted but exactly how did he shout?

 - Did he bawl?